-There may be occasions whereby the information we have gathered regarding an incident, including our response, is disclosed to other agencies upon request.
+There may be occasions whereby the information we have gathered regarding an incident, including our response, is disclosed to other agencies.
 For example, the police may be investigating the cause of an incident and they require certain information for the prevention and detection of crime or apprehension of an offender, this could include the details of the caller.
 In relation to hoax or malicious callers, information may be used to request the disconnection of telephone lines.

 The Health and Safety Executive may be investigating an incident and require the information.
 In the unfortunate circumstances of a fatality, the Coroner will request that we disclose certain information for them to take into consideration during a Coroner's inquest.
-We will not rely on your consent to disclose this information, as we will have another legal basis that can be relied upon.